 Social media has been part of our daily lives for many years now.
 Facebook remains to be the most used social network site in the world, followed by Youtube, WhatsApp, Facebook Messenger, WeChat, and Instagram.
-As of April this year, Facebook has 2.2 billion monthly active users, making it the first social network to surpass 1 billion registered accounts.
+As of April this year, Facebook has 2.2 billion monthly active social media users, making it the first social network to surpass 1 billion registered accounts.
 That’s almost a third of the world population.

 With the prevalence of social media and its presence in our day-to-day encounters, it is important to get to know the laws that surround these social networking sites, as well as regulations that certain industries have in terms of social media use.